geudde/attic-chest/pages/13.reference/01.porden/docs.md

 When thro' the nether realms the sounding gong 400

 Call'd to the lists Albruno's vassal throng.
-A brilliant ring ! yet many a blooming maid,
+A brilliant ring! yet many a blooming maid,
 And aged matron, mourning robes array'd,
 And oft the anxious eye look'd round in vain
 For warriors sleeping on the battle plain.